kibook/s1kd-tools/tools/s1kd-appcheck/README.md

   - \-h, -?, --help
     Show help/usage message.

+  - \-j, --jobs \<jobs\>
+    Specifies the number of jobs to run simultaneously when checking objects.

+    If this is unspecified or \<= 1, then objects are checked in a single thread in the order they are specified on the command line.

+    If this is \> 1, then objects will be checked in parallel, and the order they are checked in is undefined.

   - \-K, --filter \<cmd\>
     The command used to filter objects prior to validation.
 The objects will be passed to the command on stdin, and the filters will be